 Although it might be tempting to pick that “real-world” math class where you basically watch movies all year, if you’re looking to up your chances of college admission you’d do better to keep challenging yourself academically.
 Instead, why not opt for that honors Algebra II class?

-You can still take part in some fun electives (especially if they demonstrate your interests and passions) just make sure you entire schedule isn’t filled with easy-A courses.
+You can still take part in some fun electives (especially if they demonstrate your interests and passions) just make sure your entire schedule isn’t filled with easy-A courses.

 Become a Leader

-Hopefully you’re involved in a few high school extracurricular activities.
+Hopefully, you’re already involved in a few high school extracurricular activities.
 But maybe you’ve just blended in with the crowd over the last few years, attending club meetings or sports practices whenever possible without taking on too much commitment.

 Well, now is the time to change that!